2020 Metro Manila Summer Film Festival

-The 2020 Metro Manila Summer Film Festival was planned to be the first edition of the annual Metro Manila Summer Film Festival.
+The 2020 Metro Manila Summer Film Festival was planned to be the first edition of the annual Summer Metro Manila Film Festival.
 It was to be organized by the MMDA in partnership with the Cinema Exhibitors Association of the Philippines.
 The film festival would have a theme centered on Pinoy Pride.

 Entries

-The 2020 Metro Manila Summer Film Festival would have eight entries.
-The entries would be selected among submitted finished films produced not earlier than January 1, 2020 and films earlier submitted for the 2019 Metro Manila Film Festival finished film competition.
+The 2020 Metro Manila Summer Film Festival would have had eight entries.
+The entries would have been selected among submitted finished films produced no earlier than January 1, 2020 and films earlier submitted for the 2019 Metro Manila Film Festival finished film competition.
 Entries were submitted by February 15, 2020, for the full-length films.
 For the Short Film Competition which was opened to students, the deadline for submission was set on February 28, 2020.

 On March 2, the Metro Manila Film Festival (MMFF) Executive Committee announced the eight official entries for these year first ever summer edition of the Metro Manila Film Festival.
 These eight films were chosen among 24 film submissions.
 The film festival was originally scheduled from April 11 (Black Saturday) to 21 in cinemas nationwide, however, when the cinemas were closed due to the COVID-19 pandemic, all of the films were either not released or delayed into new dates.